brainstormforce/wp-spectra/README.md

 * Fix: Lottie - Alignment issue in the editor.
 * Fix: Post Grid - Link to complete box redirect to the last post when image background set to Top.
 * Fix: Post Layout - Conflicting with the Envira Gallery plugin.
-* Fix: Post Layout - Invalid HTML markup in Post block.
+* Fix: Post Layout - Invalid HTML markup of a post meta link.
 * Fix: Section - Margin Left/Right not working issue.
 * Fix: Social Share - Query string variables were omitted after the first ampersand.
 Encoded the Page/Post URL.
 * Fix: Table of content - HTML validation issue.